All Episodes

 And they don't want Reverend Wright used because that will detract from the lofty nature of the campaign that McCain says he wants to run.

-He wants to have a civic-minded serious debate on issues uh with uh with Obama, and he's afraid all this is gonna distract uh from the lofty perch he hopes to occupy during the campaign.
+And he's afraid all this is going to distract from the lofty perch he hopes to occupy during the campaign.

 I don't think they're concerned about race.

-And you know, I have to give I'm not a member of the Hillary fan club, but you know, I have to give it to her.
+And, you know, I have to give, I'm not a member of the Hillary Fan Club, but, you know, I have to give it to her.

 At least he's treated Mr. Obama like a contender and not, you know, a black man or a black person.